foam-framework/foam/tutorial/1-concepts.md

 FOAM is, fundamentally, about data.
 It takes the object-oriented view of data: the smallest unit of data is an object, and an object is a collection of properties and methods.

-This part of the tutorial is split into two sections.
-First, the high-level concepts with a few examples.
-Second, an [appendix]({{ site.baseurl }}/tutorial/8-appendix) with much more comprehensive details on models, properties, and other parts of FOAM.

 ## Models

 In FOAM, all objects have a **model**.
 The model is akin to a Java or C++ class: it defines the properties and methods all objects of this type have.
 Javascript has poor object support; FOAM expands it significantly.